-This article will cover the basics about the main anabolic hormones and what you can do in your training and nutrition to maximize their release.
-It should be stated that this article is by no means a complete breakdown of the Endocrine system which is a field of study in it's own right, rather it's a brief review of what hormones are the main anabolic hormones and how they effect the bodybuilder.
-Having said that, it would be well worth the time of any bodybuilder to research this field; it's a complicated and fascinating field.
+This article will cover the basics about the main anabolic hormones in the body.
+It will cover what you can do in your training and nutrition to maximize their release.
+It should be stated that this article is by no means a complete breakdown of the Endocrine system.
+That is a field of study in it’s own right.
+Rather, this article is a brief review of what hormones are.
+Also, we cover the main anabolic hormones and how they effect the bodybuilder.
+Having said that, it would be well worth the time of any bodybuilder to research the Endocrine system.
+It’s a complicated and fascinating field of study.

 Hormones are chemical messengers that are released in one tissue and transported in the bloodstream to alter the activities of specific cells in other tissues.
-Each hormone has target cells, specific cells that possess the receptors needed to bind and read the hormonal message.
-Additionally, hormones alter the operations of target cells by changing the types, quantities or activities of important enzymes and structural proteins.
+Each hormone has target cells.
+These are specific cells that possess the receptors needed to bind and read the hormonal message.
+Additionally, hormones alter the operations of target cells.
+They do this by changing the types, quantities or activities of important enzymes and structural proteins.

 Hormones can be divided into three groups based on their chemical structure: